 If you need assistance, please contact Driver Easy’s support team at email@example.com.

 Now you have the up-to-date driver on your PC, and your Bluetooth device should be working perfectly and smoothly.
 If you still see the same connecting problem, check out the last fix.

 Fix 5 – Run the Bluetooth troubleshooter

-If you’re on Windows 10, you should make full use of the Windows built-in troubleshooter to solve any Bluetooth related issues, including Bluetooth disconnection.
+If you’re on Windows 10, you should make full use of the Windows built-in troubleshooter to solve any Bluetooth related issues, such as Bluetooth disconnection.
 Here’s how to do it:

 1) Type troubleshoot in the Windows search box, and click Troubleshoot settings.

 Wait for the troubleshooting process to complete, and follow the on-screen instructions to repair any detected issues.
-Reconnect your Bluetooth device and see how it works.
+Then, reconnect your Bluetooth device and see how it works.

 Hopefully this post has solved your Bluetooth keeps disconnecting issue.
 If you have any suggestions or questions, please feel free to share your comment below.